mikejlong60/lens-workshop/src/main/scala/lensworkshop/lense/README.md

 # Lenses – A Simple Implementation

+A Lens is a construct that lets you descend deeply into a  Product structure (e.g. Tuple, Case class, HList, Map) and replace part of it in a pure way.v  Lenses have two type parameters generally called S and A: Lens[S, A] where S represents the Product and A an element inside of S.

 1. Things you can do with Lenses
     1. View the sub-part
     1. Modify the whole by changing a sub-part